ucb-stat133/stat133-fall-2017/hws/post02-second-post.md

 As a reviewer, please take some time to thoroughly read the posts you were assigned to review.
 This means that you may need to read a post at least twice.
 Read it first from begining to end, and then a second time in which you evaluate the aspects of the rubric.

-As a reviewer, you should test any code or examples to check whether you can obtain the same results.
+As a reviewer, you should test all code examples to check whether you can obtain the same results displayed or described in the post.

 Likewise, check any provided references in order to make sure that they are valid: e.g. a you tube video really exists, a website or post is active, a stackoverflow Q/A is legit.

 Last but not least: please keep in mind the diversity of student backgrounds in Stat 133: students intending majoring in stats, applied math, computer science, biology, chemistry, economics, political sciences, environmental sciences, etc. It is possible that someone has decided to write about a topic that you are completely ignorant about.
 If that's the case, focus on the rubric aspects as objectively as possible.